Sakshi-Shukla-02/_VideoTube/Vidly_backend/README.md

 # _VideoTube Backend

-A robust backend API for a video streaming platform built with Node.js, Express, and MongoDB.
-Vidly provides a feature-rich video streaming experience with advanced user preferences, analytics, and content management capabilities.
+A robust backend API for a video streaming platform built with Node.js, Express, and MongoDB. _VideoTube provides a feature-rich video streaming experience with advanced user preferences, analytics, and content management capabilities.
 ## 🚀 Features

 ### Core Features